KartikeyKakaria/KartikeyKakaria/README.md

-**KartikeyKakaria/KartikeyKakaria** is a 13 year old programmer and he's crazy about space and history.
+**KartikeyKakaria** is a 13 year old programmer and he's crazy about space and history.

-Here are some ideas to get you started:

 - 🔭 I am currently working on a forum-website named qbonanza made in ajax+php(vanilla) [Qbonanza.com](https://github.com/KartikeyKakaria/Qbonanza.com).
 I will be glad to accept any help on the project :)
 - 🌱 I’m currently learning about linux and raspberrypi